YazeedAlKhalaf/alyamamah-semester-progress/README.md

 2. put the accesss tokens you got and the consumer keys in the `app.env` by copying the `app.env.example` file.

+> provide the environment variables in app.env.example to the docker container when you run it

 ## weeks

 1. 28 Aug - 3 Sep